Have you ever come to a point in your life where you feel something has to change and yet you don’t have a clue where to begin?

-The alternative is to keep doing the same things over and over and expecting a different outcome.
+The alternative is to keep doing the same things over and over, expecting a different outcome.
 That’s the definition of insanity!
-So to get a different outcome we must PRACTICE things doing things differently.
+So, to get a different outcome we must PRACTICE doing things differently.
 It’s okay to do it ‘scared and imperfect’.
 Unless you have a will of iron there are likely to be times you forget.
-That’s okay – It’s called being human!
+That’s okay – it’s called being human!

-Instead of turning on the radio or television for the news or checking emails first thing why not take just 5 minutes to set up your day.
+Instead of turning on the radio or television for the news or checking emails first thing, why not take just five minutes to set up your day.
 Do it while the kettle boils for your morning cuppa.

 Once you consciously begin to create your day, little unexplainable things happen.
 Your daily tasks become easier.
 Frustrations fade away.
 You begin to train your mind to seek out what feels good in your life.